Home » Recipes » Dessert Recipes » Easy Vintage Haystacks Candy

 ‘Tis the season for holiday baking and candy making!
 And though I do enjoy a leisurely day in the kitchen making Christmas candies, I also appreciate recipes that can be whipped up in just a few minutes.

 This retro haystacks recipe has been in my files forever.
-It’s a delightful combination of sweet, salty, and crunchy and makes a lovely addition to your assortment of more traditional Christmas candies.
+Since high school, as a matter of fact.
+I distinctly remember being introduced to it by my childhood friend, Sandra, when we were in about the tenth grade.
+It’s a delightful combination of sweet, salty, and crunchy, and makes a lovely addition to your assortment of more traditional Christmas candies.

 This post contains affiliate links.
 Lana’s Cooking is reader-supported and earns a tiny commission at no extra cost to you when you shop from our links.